thegetty/quire-docs/content/docs-v1/multiformat-output.md

 #### Crop Marks and Bleeds

-Crop marks and bleeds are also controlled by the `content/_assets/styles/variables.scss` file.
-Adding the following lines to the "Print/PDF stylesheet" section of the `variables.scss` file removes the crop marks that are automatically applied to the PDF.
+As mentioned above, by default, the PDF is output with full bleed and crop marks.
+This default setting can be altered in the `content/_assets/styles/variables.scss` file.
+Adding the following lines to the "Print/PDF stylesheet" section removes the crop marks that are automatically applied to the PDF.

 ```scss
 $print-crop-marks: false; // true | false